 Omena, J.J. & Pilipets, E. (2019).
 Networks, Hashtags, Memes: A Quali-Quantitative Approach for Exploring Social Media Engagement.
 CAIS Workshop, 24 July 2019, Bochum, Germany.

-Omena, J.J. & Amaral, I. (forthcoming).
+Omena, J.J. & Amaral, I. (2019).
 Sistema de leitura de redes digitais multiplataforma.
 In: Métodos Digitais: Teoria-Prática-Crítica.
 Lisboa: iNOVA Media Lab – ICNOVA.